thegrumpys/odop/docs/Help/gettingStarted.md

 A production web hosting arrangement will not have this delay.

-In order to start the ODOP software, copy and paste the following URL into the address field of your browser:
+In order to start the ODOP software, copy and paste this address (URL):

 **https://odop.herokuapp.com**

+ into the address field of your browser.

 If you are using the side-by-side  browser configuration, paste the URL into the address line of each browser.
 In each browser, follow the link to bring up the ODOP starting dialog.
 In the smaller window, click the "About" link.

 ![ODOP starting dialog](./png/StartDialog.png "ODOP starting dialog")

 &nbsp;